mobiusfund/investing/README.md

 Envisioned as the world's first Decentralized AUM, leveraging a worldwide network of both human and artificial intelligence, Investing is the Bittensor subnet with the mission to provide investment services for both retail and institutional investors.

-The initial phase at launch is optimizing staking strategies in the Tao/Alpha ecosystem, by the community and for the community.
+The initial phase at launch was to optimize staking strategies in the Tao/Alpha ecosystem, by the community and for the community.
+Phase II US stocks was launched in July 2025.

-The resulting business model and innovations will apply across crypto and other more traditional markets, extract alpha from these markets, minimize risks, and deliver optimized portfolio returns to a broad range of investors in the global [145 trillion dollar](https://www.pwc.com/ng/en/press-room/global-assets-under-management-set-to-rise.html) asset management industry.
+The business model and innovations will apply across other assets and markets including crypto, forex, commodities, extract alpha from these markets, minimize risks, and deliver optimized portfolio returns to a broad range of investors in the global [145 trillion dollar](https://www.pwc.com/ng/en/press-room/global-assets-under-management-set-to-rise.html) asset management industry.

-Please see [Investing/doc/Subnet88.md](https://github.com/mobiusfund/investing/blob/main/Investing/doc/Subnet88.md) for a comprehensive overview.
+Please reference the comprehensive [overview](https://github.com/mobiusfund/investing/blob/main/Investing/doc/Subnet88.md) for further info.

 ## Roadmap